Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment for physics analysis

 Because of the large changes that occur during a YETS, as illustrated in Fig.~\ref{fig:TkAlMap_2017to2018}, each data-taking year is aligned separately.
 To maximize the statistical power of the cosmic ray muon track and dimuon resonance data sets, and to prevent systematic distortions from arising, the data collected during an entire year are combined to perform the alignment fit.
 Temporal changes within a year are taken into account by introducing a hierarchy in the alignment fit.
 The positions of certain sets of modules are aligned over short periods of data taking corresponding to an integrated luminosity of around $1\fbinv$ (a few days); such sets of modules can correspond to mechanical structures, since a whole mechanical structure can move coherently.
 The positions, orientations, and surface deformations of all the sensors are aligned relative to these high-level alignables.

 During Run~1, the high-level alignables usually corresponded to the high-level structures.
 During Run~2 this was still true for the strip detector, but smaller mechanical structures were chosen in the pixel detector to absorb the effects of radiation damage accumulating over time.
 This strategy was applied for the first time in 2016, where ladders and blades, rather than the high-level structures, were treated as the high-level alignables.
 In 2018, with the increased level of radiation, a better performance was obtained by considering ladders in the BPIX and the modules in the FPIX as the high-level parameters.
+This approach is necessary to cope with residual effects that are not covered by the dedicated calibration.
+These effects are of the order of a few microns at most, but are not constant over time.
+Without this additional freedom, tensions would appear in the alignment fit and lead to unphysical results.

 The IOVs for each set of alignment constants are determined from several sources: \begin{itemize} \item magnet cycles and known changes of temperature; \item changes in the hit reconstruction (including changes of the local calibration, changes of voltage, and ageing due to the irradiation); \item changes to the distributions of the impact parameters in the transverse plane~$\langle \dxy\rangle$ and on the longitudinal axis~$\langle \dz\rangle$, as a function of the track angular variables~$\eta$ and $\phi$ (as introduced in Section~\ref{sec:2015}), observed by eye on a per-run basis (typically corresponding to 1--100\pbinv). \end{itemize} These last types of changes correspond, for example, to steps in the distributions matching with the geometrical coverage of the high-level structures (\eg half-barrels in the BPIX).
 Such changes can also correspond to a scattering of the points as a function of $\phi$, matching with the position of the ladders.